 The blasts occurred early Friday - the first day of the Egyptian weekend - when the streets were largely empty.
 The attacks startled residents, who fear an outbreak of violence on Saturday, the third anniversary of the uprising against longtime leader Hosni Mubarak.

-Islamist militants have been blamed for a number of attacks against Egyptian security forces since the country's military ousted President Mohamed Morsi in July.
+No one has claimed responsibility, though Islamist militants have been blamed for a number of attacks against security forces since the country's military ousted President Mohamed Morsi in July.

-Mr. Morsi, Egypt's first democratically elected president, came to power following the 2011 ouster of longtime President Hosni Mubarak.
+Egypt's first democratically elected president, Morsi came to power following the 2011 ouster of the country's longtime military-backed president, Hosni Mubarak.